 Why am I getting menopausal symptoms?

-In menopause your oestrogen production gradually declines, and this decline in oestrogen disturbs the function of the hypothalamus (responsible for regulating body heat and metabolism), which is where the characteristic hot flashes and the increase in weight frequently accompanying menopause come from.
+In menopause your oestrogen production gradually declines, and this decline in oestrogen disturbs the function of the hypothalamus; The hypothalamus is responsible for regulating body heat and metabolism.
+This is where the characteristic hot flashes and the increase in weight frequently accompanying menopause come from.
 For some lucky women it is an easy process, but for most it is a roller coaster of varying symptoms of varying intensity.
 From our perspective it is not a matter of stopping the gradual decline of oestrogen but easing it so that the body can adjust and transition.

 The Royal Women’s Hospital suggests that up to 80% of women experience hot flushes and night sweats (1)!
-Research suggests that Acupuncture can decrease hot flushes by 35% and insomnia by 50% (2).
-It has been suggested that Acupuncture along with Chinese Medicine can have an effect on oestrogen levels which are rapidly declining in menopause, thus slowing the decline so reducing the symptoms you feel (3).
-Results are cumulative and will continue to improve with consecutive regular treatments over time.
+Some research suggests that Acupuncture can decrease hot flushes by 35% and insomnia by 50% (2).
+It has been suggested that Acupuncture along with Chinese Herbal Medicine can have an effect on oestrogen levels which are rapidly declining in menopause, thus slowing the decline so reducing the symptoms you feel (3).
+Results are cumulative, and will continue to improve with consecutive regular treatments over time.